kRaath/plugin-plentymarkets/README.md

 9. Plugin Configuration

-* Go to EkomiIntegration » Configuration
+* Go to EkomiFeedback » Configuration

   - Enable / Disable The Plugin
   - Enable / Disable Product Reviews ( if enabled, product attributes will also be sent to eKomi i.e.  product id, name, image and URL )